-Development proposals with residential and/or commercial elements (new or increasing space) must demonstrate how climate change has been taken account of in the scheme with the submission of a Climate Smart Checklist (see Appendix C: Climate-Smart Checklist).
+Development proposals with residential and/or commercial elements (new or increasing space) must demonstrate how climate change has been taken account of in the scheme with the submission of a Climate Smart Checklist.

 The low-lying and coastal nature of the Broads and the dominance of water as a feature in the landscape make it particularly vulnerable to the impacts of climate change and sea level rise.
 The current projections are that by mid-century we will start to see significant climate change (UKCIP 2009) and early adaptation planning is likely to save money and better protect property and lives in the long run.